 - First time offenders will receive further education and warnings.

 - Persistent offenders can expect further police action and a court appearance.

 Speed detection device (SID)

-In some cases, the speed limit for a section of road may be found to be at odds with other roads in the area due to changes since the speed limit was originally installed and the speed limit may need to be raised or lowered.
+- In some cases, the speed limit for a section of road may be found to be at odds with other roads in the area.
+This could be due to changes since the speed limit was originally installed.The speed limit may need to be reviewed, in these cases.